Provisional Irish Republican Army arms importation: Canada

-Libyan arms
+Libyan/Middle Eastern arms

+Libya

-Another main source of IRA arms in the 1970s was the leader of the Libyan Arab Republic, Muammar Gaddafi, who was engaging in a strategy at this time of opposing United States interests in the Middle East by sponsoring paramilitary activity against it and its allies in Western Europe.
+Libyan leader Muammar Gaddafi supplied a crucial number of arms to the IRA, as part of a strategy at this time of opposing United States interests in the Middle East by sponsoring paramilitary activity against it and its allies in Western Europe.

 The first Libyan arms shipment to the IRA took place in 1972–1973, following visits by Joe Cahill to Libya.
 In early 1973, the Irish Government received intelligence that the vessel Claudia was carrying a consignment of weapons, and placed the ship under surveillance on 27 March.
 On 28 March, three Irish Navy patrol vessels intercepted the Claudia in Irish territorial waters near Helvick Head, County Waterford, seizing five tonnes of Libyan small arms and ammunition found on board.
 The weaponry seized included 250 Soviet-made small arms, 240 rifles, anti-tank mines and other explosives.
 Cahill himself was also found and arrested on board the vessel.
 It is estimated that three other shipments of weaponry of a similar size and nature succeeded in getting through to the IRA in the same time period.
 Ed Moloney reports that the early Libyan arms shipments provided the IRA with its first RPG-7 rocket-propelled grenade launchers, and that Gaddafi also gave three to five million US dollars at this time to the organisation to finance its activities.
 However contact with the Libyan government was broken off in 1976.